pinkpong111/network-architecture-theory/README.md

 $$C_{\text{total}}(t) = C_{\text{escalation}}\!\left(\tfrac{1}{t}\right) + C_{\text{monitoring}}(t)$$

 Here, t is the **mean escalation delay** — the average time between conflict emergence and escalation decision.
-C_escalation(1/t) decreases with t because escalating frequently (small t) is expensive per unit time; C_monitoring(t) increases with t because holding unresolved data longer increases accumulated misclassification risk.
-Optimal escalation timing $t^*$ minimizes total cost.
+C_escalation(1/t) is a decreasing function of t: escalating frequently (small t) is expensive per unit time.
+C_monitoring(t) is an increasing function of t: holding unresolved data longer accumulates misclassification risk.

+**Optimality condition:** Under standard monotonicity assumptions (C_escalation strictly decreasing and convex in 1/t, C_monitoring strictly increasing and convex in t), C_total is convex and a unique minimum exists:

+$$\frac{dC_{\text{total}}}{dt} = 0 \implies t^*$$

+The optimal escalation delay t* balances per-escalation cost against accumulated monitoring risk.
+This theory does not derive t* analytically — it is empirically calibrated per deployment (see Section 10).
+The contribution is the structural claim that the trade-off exists and has a well-defined minimum under convexity, not the specific value of t*.

 These two trade-offs interact: an agent with lower classification resolution (Trade-off 1) will produce more misclassified data, increasing the penalty for late escalation (Trade-off 2).
 This is why lower-layer agents should have lower escalation thresholds — they are more likely to be discarding meaningful signal as noise.